iXyles/UtilityBox/index.md

 ### Notes
 UtilityBox does not come with a built-in updater, which requires you to download the latest updates manually from the rep; by going to the "Release" tab and download the latest installer or standalone executable of your choice.
+Tested on windows 11 & should work just fine, as it is based on Windows 10.

 ### Looking for the old version of the "UtilityBox" program?
 I am no longer supporting the old version of the tool, but if you really want it you can download it here: https://github.com/iXyles/UtilityBox/releases/tag/Old